 How does debt consolidation help me get rid of my debt?

 With all your debt under one account, it becomes easier to lessen your debt load.
 The faster you pay off your debt, the more quickly you can live a debt-free life.

 Will the lender settle my debts for me, or do I have to do it myself?

 When your lender specializes in debt consolidation, they can handle the debt settlement on your behalf.
 If you take out a personal loan, it is your responsibility to ensure your debt is consolidated.

 It all depends on your credit score, monthly income, and other factors.
 The best way is to compare different lenders and figure out which one has better eligibility terms.

 Can I consolidate debt that is in someone else’s name?

 No. All debt that you wish to consolidate has to be under your name.

 Will a debt consolidation loan improve my credit score?

 In the short term, the answer is yes since you will have paid off your old accounts.
-Long term credit score will only improve if you don’t default on repaying the new debt consolidation loan.
-Learn more on how to quickly improve your credit score.
+Long term credit score will only improve if you don’t default on repaying the new credit.
+If you have a poor credit rating, learn more on how to improve your credit score.